 – 10×3 with the weight you can lift 6 times

 – 6×5 with the weight you can lift 8 times

-When it comes to the rest between sets, it should last between sixty and ninety seconds.
+When it comes to rest between sets, it should last between sixty and ninety seconds.

-If it is difficult for you to determine the weights that you can lift a certain number of reps, we prepared a little table for you to help you out.
+If it is difficult for you to determine the weights you can lift a certain number of reps, we prepared a little table to help you out.

 100% = 1RM